© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hibaldstow Mill is a scheduled monument protected by Historic England under reference 1008528.
 View the official record →

-Hibaldstow Mill is a post-medieval mill site located in north Lincolnshire.
+Hibaldstow Mill is a post-medieval windmill located in the parish of Hibaldstow in North Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008528.

 Hibaldstow Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008528.